-- On the clutch slave cylinder, remove the protection cap and mount bleeding syringe 4 with appropriate hose piece at the bleeder screw 5. - Only loosen bleeder screw 6 on the clutch slave cylinder to the point where filling is possible.
+- On the clutch slave cylinder, remove the protection cap and mount bleeding syringe 4 with an appropriate hose piece on bleeder screw 6. - Only loosen bleeder screw 6 on the clutch slave cylinder to the point where filling is possible.